rails-girls-summer-of-code/summer-of-code/roles.md

 Ideally students and coaches share the same office space.

-Since coaching takes time coaches often will team up and take turns.
+Since coaching takes time, coaches often will team up and take turns.
 Sometimes companies will allow employees to spend a limited amount of time on coaching during business hours.